 The trick: Be sure to develop products with your target market in mind — and be sure to thoroughly test them before marketing them.

 Right now there’s a fuss being made about differential pricing.
 But differential pricing has existed since the first homo sapiens made a sale; different people have always been willing to pay different prices for the same thing, so there have always been striated markets from low-end to high-end.
 Walmart and Holt Renfrew both sell clothes but at very different price points.

-Take a close look at your market; you might be able to “move up” to a higher price point.
+Take a close look at your market; you might be able to change your revenue model by “moving up” to a higher price point.
 And don’t limit yourself to thinking only in terms of a business to consumer business model; consider changing to a business to business or even business to government model.
 Governments, in particular, are notorious for paying more for products and services than other potential clients.

 The trick: Upscale clients often demand upscale surroundings.
 You may need to redecorate or even relocate your office if you have one.

 Just as markets have striations that have different price points for services, so do professions.
 And those striations can mean the difference between being paid as a lowly grunt and being paid like a star.
 Who would you rather be; the poorly paid public defender or the glamorous defense attorney that people are willing to pay huge sums?

 Here’s a secret; there are many professions where you can move from one to another.
 The barber can become a hairstylist; the masseuse can become a massage therapist; the writer can become a content developer.
 Titles matter when it comes to fees.

 Repackaging yourself is not just a matter of changing what you call yourself, of course; it may also involve improving your credentials or increasing your celebrity.